chainpoint/chainpoint-binary/README.md

 ### To JSON

 This method converts your Chainpoint proof to a JSON string from binary form in a Buffer.
-A hexidecimal string is also acceptable as input for this method.
+A hexadecimal string is also acceptable as input for this method.

 ```js